gustavothecoder/gh/README.md

 You need to be able to compile C code.
 Installing `build-essential` for Debian-based distros or `base-devel` for Arch-based distros should be sufficient.

+`gh` uses [libprompt](https://github.com/gustavothecoder/libprompt) to handle CLI prompts, so you need to install it.

 Right now FireFox is a dependency too.

 ### Steps